-The Art Trail is a collaborative project across multiple organizations that launched in 2005.
-It is presented by the Thomas Cole National Historic Site in partnership with Olana State Historic Site, The Olana Partnership, the Hudson River Valley National Heritage Area, the National Park Service Rivers & Trails program, the New York State Department of Environmental Conservation and New York State Parks, and the Greene County Tourism & Planning Department.
+The Hudson River School Art Trail is a program of the Thomas Cole National Historic Site in partnership Olana, the Hudson River Valley National Heritage Area, and the New York State Department of Environmental Conservation.

-Please note that the offered hikes range in difficulty.
+Please note that the experiences range in difficulty.
 We suggest that you read each description carefully and choose accordingly.
 Below you will find links to the information you need for both the paddling and the hiking trips.

 Click here for information about what to bring and wear on a hike.